vaibhavmagon/Tag-Manager-Directive/README.md

 		</tag-manager>
         <span class="tagsbadge email" data-text="Email" ng-repeat="tag in column.tags"> {{ tag.tagName }}</span>
     </div>

-// Tags as in full array of object of tags.
-// coltags as in tags assigned to a particular dataset.

 2. In the Main Controller add the following lines For controlling Opening and Closing of tag Manager:
     $scope.isShowingTagManager = false;